dotlang/language/backup/EEP.v1.md

 Y - Instead of using `exposed` or `* -> this.memberName` we use struct members without name (like go).
 We don't need their name because all public operations are available through `this`.
 By this way we can easily override functions by adding them to the owner class.

-\* - Maybe in other places where we are using convention, we can do like anonymous field and remove some part of the source code and delegate the task to the compiler.
+N - Maybe in other places where we are using convention, we can do like anonymous field and remove some part of the source code and delegate the task to the compiler.

 Y - In function declaration, let's remove -> notation.
 Although it has a little convenience but is not much readable.